-- We are able to offer some training if you have experience in other areas of school management and we support our school consultants on gaining an internationally recognised certification.
+- We are able to offer training if you have experience in other areas of school management and we support our school consultants on gaining an internationally recognised certification in data protection

 - We are able to offer term-time contracts and would be happy to discuss full-time and part-time availability.

 We are open to hiring more than one person to get the blend of skills - so if there is part of this that interests you, please get in touch.

 Data Protection Education is a business providing GDPR and data protection services to schools.
 This includes a school data protection officer service, consultancy and training.
 Our team includes experienced school data and IT consultants, as well as legal consultants.

 We undertake school visits to assess the status of compliance and advise on priorities and implementation.
 We also conduct remote sessions on the phone and online with all our DPO customers.

 Part of our service includes access to the Data Protection Education Knowledge Bank, an online portal with various features: